Storing React State in localStorage - and How to Write Tests For It

 react-hooks-testing-library

-to test our implementation of useStateWithLocalStorage
+to test our implementation of useStateWithLocalStorage:

 import { renderHook, act } from '@testing-library/react-hooks'